A New Chapter for Bika, and a Separate Path for Buda

 That is why this post is not easy to write.

-Bika is not disappearing, but it is entering limited maintenance.
-Our main product direction is moving to Buda.
+First, Bika is not disappearing, but it is entering limited maintenance.

 What Bika taught us

-1. Bika proved that complex work can be packaged into one powerful system
+1. Complex work can be integrated into one powerful system

 It did not try to solve one tiny workflow.
-It tried to bring multiple layers of work into one integrated product:
+It tried to bring multiple layers of work into one integrated system:

 - docs